 We are looking for evidence that the null hypothesis is not true and “can be rejected”.
 This evidence is provided by a sample.
 How should this sample be gathered?
 How large should the sample be to provide this evidence?
 The sample must be carefully selected to be representative of the true population of interest.
 A random sample is best.
 Other sampling methods include cluster sampling, cluster sampling, stratified sampling, convenience sampling, etc. Each has its advantages and disadvantages, which we will not go into here.

 Selecting the sample size is important in hypothesis testing.
 The sample size chosen impacts the risk of Type I and Type 2 errors.
+Read more about Type I and Type 2 errors here.
 The sample size also directly determines the confidence levels and the power of the test.
 The sample size formula can be resorted to arrive at the sample size.

 List of Topics